ebf/spring-granular-permissions/README.md

 ## Are there any preconditions?

-Yes and no. By default, this library uses JPA to manage scanned `Permissions` at app startup.
+Yes, this library uses JPA to manage scanned `Permissions` at app startup.
 Meaning, it is advisable to have the `EntityManagerFactory` Bean to be available and the `@EntityScan` annotation to be configured correctly.

-If you are not using JPA, you can configure your implementation of the `PermissionModelRepository` that either uses Mongo or any type of persistent storage.

 ## How do I configure all this?